 Globe and Cover Considerations

-While the presence of a light fixture’s globe or cover is not a primary focus of NSPIRE inspections, the condition of these components can raise safety concerns.
-Broken or sharp globes and covers can pose a risk, turning what might not initially be a lighting fixture issue into a safety defect due to the potential for injury.
+While the presence of a ceiling light fixture’s globe or cover is not part of NSPIRE inspections, the condition of these components can raise safety concerns.
+If a cover is broken or has sharp edges, it becomes a safety concern.
+This may be cited during inspection.
+Replace any cracked or damaged covers right away.

 Wall-Mounted Fixtures